We’re here to help. Give us a call on 0800 012 6094

 Rising damp will only appear at ground level.
 Signs include:

-Our survey assessment will decide the best course of action.
-This could involve clearing overgrown vegetation, to fixing a leaking pipe but in certain circumstances the application of a damp proofing system and removing plaster that has become affected by moisture is unavoidable.
+Our survey assessment will decide the best course of action which will involve the elimination of all sources of the damp and moisture.
+This could involve clearing overgrown vegetation, to fixing a leaking pipe.
+In certain circumstances the application of a damp proofing system and removing plaster that has become affected by moisture is unavoidable.

 Our goal is to provide the right solutions that provide the best long term protection for the property.